 The permanent residency is a migratory condition that allows the person who obtains it, to stay in Costa Rica indefinitely and with full freedom to work.

 The persons who can request this type of residency need to have family ties with a Costa Rican citizen: those who have a father, a mother, a daughter or a son that are Costarican, as well as those who have had a temporary residency for three consecutive years.

 There are several possibilities to apply for a temporary residency.
 When you move to Costa Rica, depending on your future plans you need to apply for different residency possibilities as shown below.

-- Temporary residency as a religious person or missionary (and dependents) – check immigration website
+- A religious person or missionary (and dependents) – check immigration website

-- Temporary residency as a manager, executive (and dependents) – check immigration website
+- Manager, executive (and dependents) – check immigration website

-- Temporary residency as a scientific, specialized professional (and dependents) – check immigration website
+- Scientific, specialized professional (and dependents) – check immigration website

-- Temporary residency as a journalist or news reporter or collaborator – check immigration website
+- Journalist or news reporter or collaborator – check immigration website

 Check our other articles about obtaining Costa Rica residency:

-Information of Permanent residency as family related to a Costarican
+- Permanent residency as a family member related to a Costarican

 If you like this blog, connect with me on Google+ or subscribe to our newsletter by clicking the banner below.